 Regulation and community

-The OMA and its members follow a Code of Ethics.
-These outline voluntary principles that all members must adhere to.
+The OMA and its members follow several codes and policies.
+The OMA Code of Ethics outlines voluntary principles that all members must adhere to.
 They cover working with advertisers and regulators, as well as responsibilities towards the community and the environment.